Costa Rica Top Security Tips For Tourists

 "Beware of the pickpockets" - that is the standard byline you get to see in the interior of every public transport, and why?
 Because travelers are the principle target of thieves.
 More than regular passengers, tourists undertaking a longer journey and lodging in foreign lands are a far easier prey.
 The holidayers, often in a relaxing, vacation mood forget to take adequate precaution against prying eyes.
 They also tend to rely on the often faulty security measures offered by the hotels.
+Here are other tips to help you avoid cutting your vacation short by being a victim of delinquents.

 - Use ATM's that are located in well-lit and public areas.